nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #discovery
-- #mystery
 - #worldbuilding

-She began rummaging through an old chest in the corner, pulling out faded maps and a rusted compass.
+- **Content**: She began rummaging through an old chest in the corner, pulling out faded maps and a rusted compass.
 “Dominic had to have left more than just that journal,” she muttered.

-**Notes:** Moves the plot forward with a discovery and builds on Dominic’s lingering presence.
+- **Notes**: Moves the plot forward with a discovery and builds on Dominic’s lingering presence.

 ---